AdrielleRivera/Dennise-Bello---Portfolio/README.md

 - I am currently working on uploading and aligning images and text to match the specified design requirements.
 While challenging, it is manageable and progressing well.
 - I've completed the first four pictures for the page.
 Please review the document below.
 I'm quite busy today but will make time tomorrow.
 I'll also be away for two days on a family trip to Baler, Aurora, Philippines on January 3-4, 2025.

+01/03/25

+- The Apps Page now includes all 16 finalized images.
+The layout is not yet responsive for devices with a maximum width of 991px.
+Responsive adjustments are planned for completion next week.

 ```````````````
 1. Before and After Navbar Problem: